Li-Erica/Insight-Challenge/README.md

 Please see LICENSE file

 #Dependencies:
-Ubuntu 14.04.3 LTS (any recent version should work)\n
+Ubuntu 14.04.3 LTS (any recent version should work)

-Python > 2.7.6 (not tested on python 3)\n
+Python > 2.7.6 (not tested on python 3)

 Python modules:
-sys,json,numpy,time,igraph,itertools,matplotlib\n
+sys,json,numpy,time,igraph,itertools,matplotlib

 It is recomened you get the latest versions of each module (as of 4/4/2016) using pip